-Main types of vaginal infections and their causes
+Main causes of vaginal infections

 2. Bacterial vaginosis

 As explained in the MSD Manual, bacterial vaginosis is caused by the alteration of the bacterial balance in the vagina.
 It’s the most common vaginal infection and the following factors can be causes:

 The most characteristic symptom of this disease is altered vaginal discharge.
 The discharge is gray (or white), abundant and thin, as well as foul-smelling (with a fishy odor).

 Read this article: Naturally Strengthen Your Immune System with Oyster Mushrooms

 The protozoan Trichomonas vaginalis causes the vaginal infection trichomoniasis, which is an STD.

 Its main characteristics are a green or yellow vaginal discharge, which may be abundant, have a fishy odor and be accompanied by itching or irritation.
 It also causes discomfort when urinating.